swcarpentry/git-novice/episodes/07-github.md

 > you tried to link your local and remote repositories?
 >
 > > ## Solution
 > > In this case, we'd see a merge conflict due to unrelated histories.
-When Github creates a README.md file, it performs a commit in the remote repository.
+When GitHub creates a README.md file, it performs a commit in the remote repository.
 When you try to pull the remote repository to your local repository, Git detects that they have histories that do not share a common origin and refuses to merge.
 > > ~~~
 > > $ git pull origin master
 > > ~~~
 > > {: .language-bash}
 > >
 > > ~~~
 > > From https://github.com/vlad/planets
 > >  * branch            master     -> FETCH_HEAD